 Because we have limited financial and management resources, we must focus on development programs and product candidates that we identify for specific indications.
-As such, we are currently primarily focused on the development of ITIL-168 for the treatment of PD-1-inhibitor-relapsed or refractory advanced melanoma.
+As such, we are currently primarily focused on the development of our CoStAR-TIL programs, including ITIL-306 for the treatment of non-small cell lung cancer, ovarian cancer, and renal cell carcinoma.
 As a result, we may forego or delay pursuit of opportunities with other product candidates or for other indications for these product candidates that later prove to have greater commercial potential.
 Our resource allocation decisions may cause us to fail to capitalize on viable commercial products or profitable market opportunities.
 Our spending on current and future development programs and product candidates for specific indications may not yield any commercially viable products.
-If we do not accurately evaluate the commercial potential or target market for a particular product candidate, we may relinquish valuable rights to that product candidate through collaboration, licensing or other royalty arrangements in cases in which it would have been more advantageous for us to retain sole development and commercialization rights to such product candidate.
+For example, before prioritizing development of our CoStAR-TIL program, our strategy focused primarily on the development of ITIL-168 for the treatment of PD-1 inhibitor-relapsed or refractory advanced cutaneous melanoma, which we recently discontinued.
+Further, if we do not accurately evaluate the commercial potential or target market for a particular product candidate, we may relinquish valuable rights to that product candidate through collaboration, licensing or other royalty arrangements in cases in which it would have been more advantageous for us to retain sole development and commercialization rights to such product candidate.